The Florida Ballet Summer Intensive

-Program culminates in an optional final performance opportunity for students participating in 3-5 weeks on July 28.
+Program culminates in an optional final performance opportunity on Saturday, July 20.
 Performance is held at Swisher Theater, Jacksonville University.
 Additional performance fee required.

 Entrance into program is by audition only.

-In addition to our accredited staff the following guest teachers will be joining us this summer:
+In addition to our accredited faculty and staff the following guests will be joining us for Summer 2019

 Artistic Director, Alabama Ballet.